skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Naming Conventions

 This is a good point to discuss naming conventions.
 In order to be able to maintain consistency across multiple policy creations, and especially across multiple users, it is essential to have a defined naming convention.
-For our purposes, the following naming convention was adopted, in which the various components of NetBackup are broken down into segment according to the Policy Type:
+For our purposes, the following naming convention was adopted, in which the various components of NetBackup are broken down into segments according to the Policy Type:

 * All text is to be in lower case (to avoid complications in a mixed UNIX/Windows environment).
 * Only alphanumeric characters and underscore are permitted.